Ulysses Kokkinos: Biography

 He returned to Victorian soccer the following year, turning out for Fitzroy Alexander, South's crosstown rivals.
 By June 1974, he was back at South for the fourth time in his career, and finally won the State League, as well as that year's Dockerty Cup.
 He stayed on for the 1975 season, as the club finished as runners-up to Fitzroy, but they did win the Dockerty Cup for the second time.
 Kokkinos left to join Hakoah Eastern Suburbs, a club in the NSW State League First Division, but he was soon back in the Victorian State League, this time with Melbourne Juventus.
 The next year, Kokkinos had a short stint in the inaugural season of the National Soccer League, playing for Fitzroy United (formerly Fitzroy Alexander).
-He made two appearances: one in a Round 2 tie against South, the other in a Round 11 tie against Brisbane City.
-Kokkinos was signed by West Adelaide Hellas as a replacement for John Kosmina, who had signed for English First Division side Arsenal.
+Kokkinos was then signed by West Adelaide Hellas as a replacement for John Kosmina, who had joined English First Division club Arsenal.
 He did not make an appearance for the side, as his off-the-field activities caught up with him.
 Kokkinos was having an affair, and in order to fund a lavish lifestyle and a gambling addiction, he threatened to tell journalists of their relationship if she did not provide him money.
 He was taken to the Magistrates' Court of Victoria and sentenced to nineteen months in HM Prison Pentridge, of which he served just six.
 Upon his release from prison, and with his career now on the wane, Kokkinos had a short stint with Western Suburbs.
 In 1980, he moved to Perth as player-manager for Floreat Athena.
 However, the season ended in disaster as Athena were relegated.
+In 1982, he briefly played for Northcote City.

 Although now a married man, his extramarital affairs continued, as did his alcohol and gambling addictions, and later, a dependence on cocaine.
 He fathered a son and then attempted to go into business, but the constant drug use led to a divorce.
 Kokkinos relocated to Queensland to start over, but he served two more jail terms in Melbourne for cocaine offences.
 It finally came to a head, when his father visited him in jail and broke down in tears.
 Kokkinos had never seen his father cry, and believed that despite his success in soccer, he had dishonoured the family name.
 He reconciled with his father, who returned to Greece and died in 2001.
 Kokkinos fathered another son, and later settled in Mordialloc, still keeping in touch with former players and attending South Melbourne's home matches.
 In 2009, he was inducted by South to their Hall of Fame.